getpopper/popper/docs/sections/guides.md

 [create]: https://docs.docker.com/get-started/part2/

-## Computational research with Python
+## Computational research with Python and JupyterLab

 This guide explains how to use Popper to develop and run reproducible workflows for computational research in fields such as bioinformatics, machine learning, physics